JWST Call for Proposals for Cycle 1

 The Cycle 1 proposal deadline is November 24, 2020 by 8pm ET.
 The Time Allocation Committee meeting date will be scheduled for February 2021.

 Cycle 1 science observations will start with the completion of commissioning, 6 months after launch.
 Cycle 1 will have a duration of one year.

 Templates for JWST Cycle 1 proposal PDF attachments

 Note: The templates have intentionally different margins to accommodate about the same amount of text per page.

+Make sure you use the appropriate template for your proposal type.
 Proposers are encouraged to refer to Getting Started with JWST Proposing in planning and submitting their proposals.
 Proposers should also be familiar with the policies on data rights, duplications, and other important topics covered in JWST General Science Policies.

 Members of the Science Mission Office at STScI are responsible for the oversight of the JWST science program selection process.
 The members involved include Neill Reid (Associate Director for Science), Alessandra Aloisi (Head of the Science Mission Office), Claus Leitherer (Head of Science Policies Group), Amaya Moro-Martin, Lou Strolger, Christine Chen, Katey Alatalo, Andy Fruchter, Molly Peeples, Laura Watkins, and Technical Manager Brett Blacker.
 As delegated by NASA Headquarters, the selection official for JWST proposals is the STScI Director.

 Submit questions to the JWST helpdesk at jwsthelp.stsci.edu.
 Consult JWST documentation at jwst-docs.stsci.edu, and see jwst.stsci.edu for additional tools and resources.